chunkyRice/test-github-desktop/README.md

 ## Pushing and Pulling

-An alternative to committing files is pushing files.
+An alternative to synchronizing is pushing files.
+I have no idea what the difference is.
+This will undoubtedly be explained in the Git manual.
+I do remember from experimenting with Git in the past, that all the seperate steps and their minute differences were pretty confusing.